EVerest/everest-core/everestrs/everestrs/README.md

-# Rust support for everest
+# Rust support for EVerest

 This is Rust support using cxx.rs to wrap the framework C++ library.

 ## Trying it out

-  - Install rust as outlined on <https://rustup.rs/>, which should just be this one line: `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`
+  - Install Rust as outlined on <https://rustup.rs/>, which should just be this one line: `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`
   - Built your workspace as outlined in `everest-core` README, make sure to tell cMake to enable `EVEREST_ENABLE_RS_SUPPORT`.
 Note, that the Rust code relies